carpentries-incubator/python-pandas-power-consumption/_episodes/02-read-files.md

 ~~~
 {: .language-python}
 ~~~
-0    13-JUL-2013 00:15:00
+0    2017-01-01 00:00:00
-1    13-JUL-2013 00:30:00
+1    2017-01-01 00:15:00
-2    13-JUL-2013 00:45:00
+2    2017-01-01 00:30:00
-3    13-JUL-2013 01:00:00
+3    2017-01-01 00:45:00
-4    13-JUL-2013 01:15:00
+4    2017-01-01 01:00:00
 Name: INTERVAL_TIME, dtype: object
 ~~~
 {: .output}

 Note as well that the data type (```dtype```) is given as ```object```, even though ```datetime``` is a data type recognized by Pandas.
 In order to use date information in analyses, we can convert the data in the ```INTERVAL_TIME``` column into a recognized date format.
-Pandas come with functions to do this.
+In a later episode, we will look at ways we can manipulate datetime information by creating a datetime index.
+For now we will begin by exploring some of Pandas datetime methods without reindexing the data.

-Explain what is happening in the next code block...
+We can change the data type of the "INTERVAL_TIME" column in place, but for a closer look at what is happening we will save the date data in a new column with the updated data type.

 ~~~
 data["iso_date"] = pd.to_datetime(data["INTERVAL_TIME"], infer_datetime_format=True)